ldionne/mpl11/README.md

 - [ ] Decide whether to receive unboxed or boxed types in method implementations.
       Once that is decided, modify either the tutorial or the library.
 - [ ] Implement cross-type typeclasses.
-- [ ] Implement typeclasses as boolean metafunctions, like documented.
 - [ ] Implement associative data structures.
 - [ ] Implement a small DSL to implement inline metafunction classes (like Boost.MPL's lambda).
 Consider let expressions.
 Using the Boost.MPL lingo,